-The DEI Board recognizes that Compass’ services—especially costly private tutoring—confer advantage to many students who already benefit from significant privilege.
-We understand that the K–12 educational system in the US is disproportionately under-resourced for BIPOC students, and that admission tests can either fortify the barriers to college access or help erode them.
+The DEI Board recognizes that Compass’s services—especially costly private tutoring—confer advantage to many students who already benefit from significant privilege.
+We understand that the K–12 educational system in the U.S. is disproportionately under-resourced for BIPOC students, and that admission tests can either fortify the barriers to college access or help erode them.

 The role of the DEI Board is two-pronged.
-First, it will work with the leaders at Compass to make the company’s educational resources more accessible to historically marginalized communities.
-Additionally, it will work with these communities, especially Black, indigenous, Latinx, and LGBTQ+ folks, to create new, impactful services beyond Compass’ typical menu of offerings.
+First, it works with the leaders at Compass to make the company’s educational resources more accessible to historically marginalized communities.
+Additionally, it works with these communities, especially Black, indigenous, Latinx, and LGBTQ+ folks, to create new, impactful services beyond Compass’s typical menu of offerings.

-Second, the DEI Board will help Compass’ leadership to transform the company’s culture and hiring processes to recruit and maintain more employees of color.
-The Board will identify impediments toward more inclusive hiring within the company and strive to unhinge them.
-As a company that values the democratizing power of higher education, Compass’ staff and tutors should resemble the diverse communities we aim to better support.
+Second, the DEI Board helps Compass’s leadership transform the company’s culture and hiring processes to recruit and maintain more employees of color.
+The Board continues to identify impediments toward more inclusive hiring within the company and strives to unhinge them.
+As a company that values the democratizing power of higher education, Compass’s staff and tutors should resemble the diverse communities we aim to better support.

 Programming for Students

 Compass is a national leader in college admission testing that not only prepares students for the SAT and ACT, but also educates families, counselors, and enrollment professionals on the ethical use of test scores in the admission process.
 To better support students and make the college admission process more equitable, we are offering a number of cost-free resources to schools and community-based organizations: